 - Preheat oven to 400°F.

-- Combine the boiling water and baking soda in a small bowl.
+- Prepare the filling: Combine the boiling water and baking soda in a small bowl.
 Stir in the molasses, then set aside.

 - Combine the flour and brown sugar in a medium bowl (crush any brown sugar “rocks” if you have them).
 Cut the butter into the flour mixture using a pastry cutter until mixture resembles coarse crumbs.
 Reserve 1/2 cup (2.4 oz, 67g) crumbs for topping.

-- Pour the molasses mixture, egg, and vanilla to remaining crumb mixture.
+- Pour the molasses mixture, egg, and vanilla into the remaining crumb mixture.
 Whisk well.

-- Pour the batter into the prepared crust; sprinkle with the reserved crumb mixture.
+- Pour the batter into the prepared crust, then sprinkle the reserved crumb mixture over the top.

-- Bake 10 minutes.
-Reduce oven temperature to 350°F and bake another 35-40 minutes or until filling is set.
+- Bake for 10 minutes, then reduce oven temperature to 350°F and bake another 35-40 minutes or until filling is set.

 - Serve warm with whipped cream, if desired.
 Enjoy!